mcrovero/effect-nextjs/README.md

 ### Effect Next.js utilities

-When you need to use nextjs utilities like redirect, notFound, etc. you need to call them using Effect.sync because Effects should always be lazy see
+When you need to use nextjs utilities like redirect, notFound, etc. you need to call them using Effect.sync.
+Code with side effects should always be lazy in Effect.

 ```ts
 import { Effect } from "effect"